22 March, 2016

 In the last 30 years, no scalable mechanism for additional oil recovery in carbonates has been proposed.
 Numerous universities and companies have studied improved or enhanced oil recovery strategies, but without much of focus on carbonates.
 “One can argue that 60 percent of oil still remaining in reservoirs is locked in carbonates.
 Carbonates are very important and not very well understood.
 Our goal is to improve oil recovery from carbonate reservoirs,” said Radke explaining the project.

 The team at ANPERC is testing their theoretical findings through lab experiments.
-Yutkin has been setting up the lab, 2016-calcite_1000pxpurchasing equipment, chemicals, and consumables and utilizing a unique ZetaSpin apparatus to quantify adhesion to rock surface.
+Yutkin has been setting up the lab, purchasing equipment, chemicals, and consumables and utilizing a unique ZetaSpin apparatus to quantify adhesion to rock surface.
 “I take a piece of rock, put it in a solution of pure water and spin it.
 Spinning generates voltage, which we can measure and then infer how the rock surface will attract or repel oil or other substances.
 The rock, however, dissolves in water little by little, one may not see it, but it releases some ions, so the composition of water solution changes.
 We are trying to change the salts to get the oil off; we also have to understand better what the rock is doing.”

 The team’s next step in discovery is to validate their conceptual ideas experimentally and see if using them will actually improve the level of recovery.
 The process can take years as it is complex and time consuming.
 To eliminate uncertainty, the team wants to devise experiments in such a way as to eliminate sources of error through experimental design.
 They emphasized that measurements should not only be accurate and precise but also be appropriate for the application.